Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   ![Add single variant](/Assets/Screenshots/PIM/Products/List/Variants/AddSingleVariant.png "[Add single variant]")

-2. If desired, deactivate the *Use formula* toggle and change the SKU in the *SKU* field.
-By default, the toggle is activated and the predefined SKU is displayed.
+2. If desired, disable the *Use formula* toggle and change the SKU in the *SKU* field.
+By default, the toggle is enabled and the predefined SKU is displayed.

 3. Select a value for the displayed attributes in the *Defined values* section.
 The fields differ depending on the selection of defining attributes for the variant set.
   The selected attribute value is displayed in the box.